osuosl/osuosl-pelican/content/donate/donate_faq.rst

 Due to shipping costs, please contact donations@osuosl.org with any specific questions you have about international shipping.

+.. _I would like to donate hardware/software, or something else.
+Would that help the OSUOSL?:

 **I would like to donate hardware/software, or something else.
 Would that help the OSUOSL?**

 Please contact us at donations@osuosl.org to describe what you are hoping to donate.
 We often have a need for hardware, but would need to know the details of any potential gift.

+.. _How can I contact OSUOSL to discuss a potential gift?:

 **How can I contact OSUOSL to discuss a potential gift?**